flexport/quarantine/README.md

 1. Create tables in your database required for the gem the upload and pull quarantined test info
 ```
 bundle exec quarantine_dynamodb -h                      # see all options

-bundle exec quarantine_dynamodb -r us-west-1  # create the tables in us-west-1 in aws dynamodb
+bundle exec quarantine_dynamodb --aws_region us-west-1  # create the tables in us-west-1 in aws dynamodb
                                                         # with default table names "quarantine_list" and
                                                         # and "master_failed_tests"
 ```

 2. In your `spec_helper.rb` include the quarantine and rspec-retry gem